mmdems/mitm_example/README.md

 # mitm_example

-Project was implemented to understand processes of packet sniffing at low-level of ISO/OSI model System contains 2 SC FIFOs.
+Project was implemented to understand processes of packet sniffing at low-level of ISO/OSI model.
+System contains 2 SC FIFOs.
 Of course real systems DC FIFOs.
 But it's just prototype

 With help of this system you can: